OP-TEE/optee_os/documentation/optee_design.md

 be physically contiguous so that the OP-TEE core, that does not handle scatter-gather memory, is able to use the provided range of memory addresses.
-Note that the reference count of a shared memory chunk is incremented when shared memory is registered, and initialized to 1 on allocation.
+Note that the reference count of a shared memory chunk is incremented when shared memory is registered, and initialized to `1` on allocation.

 ### From the Linux Driver
-Occasionally the Linux kernel driver needs to allocate shared memory for the communication with secure world, for example when using buffers of type TEEC_TempMemoryReference.
+Occasionally the Linux kernel driver needs to allocate shared memory for the communication with secure world, for example when using buffers of type `TEEC_TempMemoryReference`.

 ### From the OP-TEE core
-In case the OP-TEE core needs information from the TEE supplicant (dynamic TA loading, REE time request,...), shared memory must be allocated.
+In case the OP-TEE core needs information from the TEE supplicant (dynamic TA loading, `REE` time request,...), shared memory must be allocated.
 Allocation depends on the use case.
 The OP-TEE core asks for the following shared memory
 allocation:
 - `optee_msg_arg` structure, used to pass the arguments to the non-secure world,